Case History

 Figure 3.Computed tomography scan showing left adrenal mass (arrow).

-Figure 4.Acute magnetic resonance exam (7 days after presentation).
-(A) T2-weighted images (triple inversion recovery) showing global hyperintense myocardium when compared with skeletal muscle indicative of myocardial edema.
-(B) In the T1-weighted images after gadolinium application (inversion recovery technique), no hyperintense signal and no myocardial fibrosis or necrosis can be found.
+no myocardial fibrosis or necrosis can be found.
 (C and D) Follow up after 10 weeks.
 (C) T2-weighted image: the former hyperintense signal of the myocardium in T2-weighting is decreased.
 (D) T1-weighted image after gadolinium application.
 No myocardial fibrosis or necrosis.

 original article